trueagi-io/pln-experimental/docs/surprisingness/surprisingness.md

 ```

 and 0.6 would have been obtained in a certain way that we do not need
-to expand on for now (cause frankly, we don't know precisely how at
+to explain yet (and frankly, I don't even precisely know how it would
-this point anyway).
+be calculated).

-But there is another way to infer the true value of `(∧ P Q)`, via
+So that is the first way to calculate the truth value of `(∧ P Q)`,
+let see the second.

-using direct observations.
-To do that, first we infer the truth value
+2. Using induction, i.e. via using direct observations.
+To do that,
-of the application of
+first we infer the truth value of the application of

 ```
 (∧ P Q)
 ```

-over each natural number where `P` and `Q` where observed
+over each natural number where `P` and `Q` where previously observed,
+we find

 ```
 ((∧ P Q) 0) ≞ <0 1>